Page title

 2. owns or occupies rateable property within the electorate; and

-3. has made a successful eligibility claim that still has effect under section 4.33.
+3. as made a successful eligibility claim that still has effect under section 4.33.

-This guideline aims to assist local governments in understanding the various requirements in the LG Act and Election Regs for enrolment eligibility claims.
+These guidelines aim to help local governments understand the various requirements in the LG Act and Election Regulations for enrolment eligibility claims.

-When using this guideline, local governments should be aware of section 4.32(5) of the LG Act that allows the CEO to make any inquiries needed to make a decision on a claim.
-As such, a CEO should ensure they are satisfied that a claimant has a genuine claim based upon the evidence provided.
+When using these guidelines, local governments should be aware of section 4.32(5) of the LG Act that enables the CEO to make any inquiries needed to make a decision on a claim.
+As such, a CEO must ensure they are satisfied that a claimant has a genuine claim based upon the evidence provided.

-They should also be aware that all references to a CEO in this guideline include a delegate if the relevant power or duty has been delegated by the CEO to that person under section 5.44 (CEO may delegate powers) of the LG Act.
+They should also be aware that all references to a CEO in these guidelines include a delegate if the relevant power or duty has been delegated by the CEO to that person under section 5.44 (CEO may delegate powers) of the LG Act.

 It is important to note that this document does not constitute legal advice and has been prepared to assist CEOs in the performance of their duties.
-Accordingly, if in doubt, local governments should seek legal advice and should always refer to the relevant provisions of the LG Act and Election Regs.
+Accordingly, if in doubt, local governments may seek legal advice and should always refer to the relevant provisions of the LG Act and Election Regulations.

-This guideline has been prepared based upon the requirements of the LG Act and the Election Regs following the commencement of relevant sections in the Local Government Amendment Act 2023 and the Local Government Regulations Amendment Regulations (No.3) 2023.
+These guidelines includes requirements of the LG Act and the Election Regulations following the commencement of relevant provisions in the Local Government Amendment Act 2023, Local Government Amendment Act 2024 and the making of the Local Government Regulations Amendment Regulations (No.3) 2023 and Local Government Regulations Amendment Regulations (No.2) 2025.

 Part 2 — Types of claims